 Modifiable Lifestyle Choices

-To improve your health and reduce your risk of Alzheimer’s dementia, you will need to address seven modifiable lifestyle factors:
+To begin improving your health and reducing your risk of dementia, you need to address seven modifiable lifestyle factors:

 - Improving sleep

 - Decreasing stress

 - Detoxifying your air, water, and environment

 When you address these modifiable lifestyle factors, you will improve your gut, mitochondria, hormones, immune system/inflammation, heart and lymph systems, and your muscles and bones, providing health to your body.